johnwargo/johnwargo-static-11ty/src/posts/2011/mobilizing-domino-data-using-rest-part-1.md

 }
 ```

-That’s it, that’s all there is to the agent I’m showing you how to build in this article.
+That's it, that's all there is to the agent I'm showing you how to build in this article.

 Probably asking yourself “Why not use the JSON capabilities already built into Domino to provide this functionality?”
-Well, Domino’s ability to generate JSON output is designed for rendering views in a format that’s easy for an application to process.
+Well, Domino's ability to generate JSON output is designed for rendering views in a format that's easy for an application to process.
 Using the following URL:

 ```text
 https://server1/database.nsf.nsf/viewname?ReadViewEntries&OutputFormat=JSON
 ```

-would cause the Domino server to render the view as JSON, it doesn’t help us here because we’re passing in search strings and trying to retrieve only one document.
+would cause the Domino server to render the view as JSON, it doesn't help us here because we're passing in search strings and trying to retrieve only one document.
 It could be done (I think) with a single category view, but taking that approach was much more work than I wanted to do.

 ## Building the JSON Agent

-Let’s dig into the agent.
+Let's dig into the agent.
 A sample database that contains this agent is attached at the bottom of this article.

 It essentially begins with the standard stuff I put into any Domino agent: